psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ./sex-stratified-depression/post_imputation/5_regenie_Prep_Geno.sh filename
 ```

 Next you need to run step 1 of regenie for the three analyses using the code below.
 After the filename, the covariate filename is also required and if you have retained the covariate filenames from Step 4 of the autosomal analysis, then you will only need to update the filename prefix.
+If regenie fails at this point, it may be due to variants listed as being on chromosomes 24 and above in your data and so those should be removed.

 ```
 module load regenie